NanqingD/Learning_With_Big_Messy_Data/README.md

 # Learning_With_Big_Messy_Data

 This is our project for ORIE 4741.
-The name of our project is: Disease treatment effect prediction.
+The name of our project is: Curative effect prediction.
 The names and Cornell IDs of the project members are: Ziyi Chen (zc286), Nanqing Dong (nd367).

 A one or two paragraph description of our project is: